fa-alvarez/python-examples/README.md

 755 is read/write/execute for the owner, and read/execute for group and others; converted to a string, it would be: "rwxr-xr-x"

 The octal_to_string function converts a permission in octal format into a string format.

+### odd_numbers.py
+The odd_numbers function returns a list of odd numbers between 1 and n, inclusively.